michali/blog/_posts/2020-06-09-an-implenentation-of-the-capital-controls-kata-in-python.md

 excerpt: A walkthrough of the Capital Controls Kata in Python.
 Train of thought and a retrospective.
 ---

+In a previous article, I presented the [Capital Controls Kata](/blog/2020/05/02/capital-controls-programming-kata/) and the intent to publish a walkthrough.
+Here it is.

 ## Preparation
 I used Visual Studio Code as my code editor and unittest as the Python test framework.